First Drive: 2018 Subaru Legacy with Fresher Look But Renewed Appeal?

 The refreshed version follows through with this, adding a more aggressive look via the open lower grilles.
 The new LED fog lamps now cover a broader area on the Touring, Sport, and Limited trims, and the LED daytime running lights are now standard on all models.
 The Sport and Limited Legacy models also find a new LED steering responsive headlights.

-At the back, the Legacy 3.6R finds integrated dual exhaust integrated into the bumper for a more sporty look, while the 2.5i trim models get a newly designed exhaust cutter cover for a more integrated appearance.
+At the back, the Legacy 3.6R finds dual exhaust integrated into the bumper for a more sporty look.
+At the same time, the 2.5i trim models get a newly designed exhaust cutter cover for a more integrated appearance.

 Nobody likes noisy cars and cabins.
 The 2018 Legacy gets redesigned door mirrors to improve wind noise levels and aerodynamics.
-And like the front, the rear bumper has a more solid feel and shape now.
+Like the front, the rear bumper now has a more solid feel and shape.
+The 2.5i Legacy Touring now rides on new 17-inch standard wheels, which feature improved aerodynamic performance and enhance the car’s sporty stance.

 For those really into paint schemes (and we know you’re out there), a couple new colours are also available now: a more vibrant Magnetite Grey Metallic (replacing the Carbide Grey Metallic) and a deeper Dark Blue Pearl (replacing Lapis Blue Pearl).

-Found more commonly in higher-end sedan, the 2018 Subaru Legacy now receives standard dual pane front windows.
+Found more commonly in higher-end sedans, the 2018 Subaru Legacy now receives standard dual-pane front windows.

 Also new for 2018: a redesigned steering wheel, a better air conditioning system and panel, extra USB ports in the rear centre console, and real stitching added to the instrument panel and doors on the Sport and Limited trims for a more upscale cabin feel.